Trump invites China's Xi to his inauguration even as he threatens massive tariffs on Beijing - Local News 8

 Trump’s incoming press secretary, Karoline Leavitt, confirmed on Thursday that Trump invited Xi, but said it was “to be determined” if the leader of the United States’ most significant economic and military competitor would attend.

 “This is an example of President Trump creating an open dialogue with leaders of countries that are not just our allies, but our adversaries and our competitors too,” Leavitt said in an appearance Fox News.
-“We saw this in his first term. … He is willing to talk to anyone and he will always put America’s interest first.”
+“We saw this in his first term.
+He got a lot of criticism for it, but it led to peace around this world.
+He is willing to talk to anyone and he will always put America’s interest first.”

 CBS News first reported the invitation to Xi.